 First and foremost, there’s no right way to try vulva mapping.
 Some sexological bodyworkers spend up to three hours doing vulva mapping, but it’s a process that can be as long or as short as you want it to be.

 Keep in mind that there is no normal in vulva mapping.
 You can map your vulva by looking, touching, or combining the two.
 Penetration is entirely up to you.
 If you feel so inclined, you can even draw or recreate your vulva through art.

 You don’t need to have an agenda; what’s more important is staying curious and making sure you have permission from yourself every step of the way.
 If something doesn’t feel right, don’t do it.

 A step-by-step guide:

 - Make sure you’re in a comfortable and safe environment.
-Consider anything that might help make you feel relaxed, like soft lighting, heat, and a closed or locked door.
+Consider anything that might help make you feel relaxed, like soft lighting, heat, deep breathing, and a closed or locked door.

 - Have a handheld mirror nearby and make sure the lighting is adequate.

 - You can lay or sit in a butterfly position or flat on your back with your knees up—however you’re most comfortable and can clearly see your vulva with a mirror.

 - You might jot down what you find on paper or simply take a mental note.